Blog

 Your team isn’t going to need every single feature available in Salesforce CPQ.
 There are simply too many features offered.

-That’s why it’s a good idea to spend some time customizing CPQ to meet your company’s unique needs.
-Go through the features and decide on which ones you want to prioritize.
-There will probably be some features that are low priorities to you, others that are crucial, and the rest somewhere in the middle.
+That’s why it’s a good idea to spend some time customizing the CPQ to meet your company’s unique needs.
+Go through the features and decide which ones you want to prioritize.
+There will probably be some features that are low priorities for you, others that are crucial, and the rest somewhere in the middle.

-You should also consider some of the less common features and some of the advanced features.
-Many businesses find it useful to consult with an expert for advice on the best features available for their teams.
+Many businesses find it useful to consult an expert for advice on the best features available for their teams.

 Step 4: Initiate System Integration